jbhender/Stats507_F21/nb/python_ecosystem.md

 - Most useful when working on a remote Linux server
 - Be sure you are using the version of python from your (conda) environment
    + ... and not the built-in version used by the OS.
-- Consider using IPython, the basis of Jupyter python kernel.
+- Consider using IPython, the basis of the Jupyter python kernel.
 <!-- #endregion -->

 <!-- #region {"slideshow": {"slide_type": "slide"}} -->
 # Command Line Text Editors
   - To edit scripts on remote servers, use a text editor.
   - Options: `vim`, `emacs`, `nano`, `atom`.
+  - (I use emacs.)
 <!-- #endregion -->

 <!-- #region {"slideshow": {"slide_type": "subslide"}} -->